justbigface/MiniMax-MCP-JS/README.md

 - `subjectReference`: Path to local image file or public URL for character reference (optional)
 - `outputDirectory`: Directory to save the output file (optional)
 - `outputFile`: Path to save the output file (optional, auto-generated if not provided)
+- `asyncMode`: Whether to use async mode.
+Defaults to False.
+If True, the video generation task will be submitted asynchronously and the response will return a task_id.
+Should use `query_video_generation` tool to check the status of the task and get the result. (optional)

 ### Generate Video